-The SCSU Police Department provides a shuttle bus service with five 25-passengers buses and two smaller vans with a lift platform to accommodate wheelchairs and scooters.
+The SCSU Police Department provides a shuttle bus service with six 20 passenger buses and two 8 passenger vans.
+All shuttles are wheelchair accessible and ADA compliant.
 Currently, there are 10 enclosed bus stops located throughout the campus in high pedestrian traffic areas.
 The shuttle service runs from 7:30 a.m. to 3 a.m.
 Monday through Thursday and from 7:30 a.m. to 5 p.m. on Friday.
 After midnight, a student may request a shuttle by calling the University Police Department at (203) 392-5375.
-Shuttles also will go to Union Station, New Haven, on Friday from 7 a.m. until 5 p.m. and will also go to the Hamden Plaza, Westfield Shopping Mall (Milford) and downtown New Haven on Saturday and Sunday from 1 p.m. until 9 p.m.
+Shuttles also will go to Union Station, New Haven, on Friday from 7 a.m. until 5 p.m. and will also go to the Hamden Plaza, Westfield Shopping Mall (Milford) and downtown New Haven on Saturday and Sunday from 1 p.m. until 9 p.m., with the exceptiion of major holidays.

-Walking Escort Service on Campus
+Safety Escort Service on Campus